AlexanderHart/BCeVote/readme.md

 5. `python3 manage.py create_trashbag`
 6. `python3 manage.py runserver`
 7. Navigate to 127.0.0.1:5000 to demo BCeV.

+### Part Six - Depositing MicroAlgos into Petition Wallet
+After a petition is submitted via the form, the admin must manually copy the data record for the appropiate 'master account' attribute from the Petitions SQL table.
+Following that, the admin directs himself to https://bank.testnet.algorand.network and paste the data into the textfield deposit MicroAlgos into the desired petition.

 # Credit & Acknowledgement:
 Credit and acknowledgement goes to GitHub user mjhea0, for his repo https://github.com/mjhea0/flask-basic-registration.git for which we used it for our user registration.